Pareto and Non-Functional Requirements: Is it Really Done once "It's Working"?

 One category are customer-oriented non-functional requirements: usability, industrial design, manufacturability (i.e. unit price) etc. In many markets, I think most, the actual function is a given.
 What drives success is differentiation through e.g. intuitive operation or through the larger touch display, even when the underlying function is not the best in the market.
 Just think of the (for its time) inadequate technical data of the first iPhone...

 The other category consists of regulations which are even more underestimated: electromagnetic compatibility (EMC), personal and fire safety, explosion safety (Ex, ATEX), functional safety (FuSa), cybersecurity and privacy, reliability etc. required for a CE or UL certificate.
-If these aspects are not considered from the first sketch of the idea, then they can affect the whole product including software, electronics and mechanics.
-It may be that the whole concepts have to be revised again.
+All these aspects can affect the whole product including software, electronics and mechanics.
+If these issues are not considered from the first sketch of the idea, then the whole concepts may have to be revised again.
+And according to Murphy, it always affects the parts whose change generates the greatest effort.

 In this area, the perfidious thing is that there is no Minimum Viable Product (MVP) that is only partially safe or only partially compliant with standards.
 The engineers are forced to take the development to the end because otherwise the product is not allowed to be sold!